IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 Determine if a dataverse has been published
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This API endpoint is the same as the "list datasets in a dataverse" endpoint documented above and the same permissions apply but it is documented here separately to point out that you can look for a boolean called ``dataverseHasBeenReleased`` to know if a dataverse has been released, which is required for publishing a dataset.
+This API endpoint is the same as the endpoint documented in :ref:`sword_list_datasets_in_dataverse` and the same permissions apply but it is documented here separately to point out that you can look for a boolean called ``dataverseHasBeenReleased`` to know if a dataverse has been released, which is required for publishing a dataset.

 ``curl -u $API_TOKEN: https://$HOSTNAME/dvn/api/data-deposit/v1.1/swordv2/collection/dataverse/$DATAVERSE_ALIAS``